akinomyoga/ble.sh/README.md

 [[ ${BLE_VERSION-} ]] && ble-attach
 ```

+Basically, when `source /path/to/ble.sh` and `ble-attach` are performed,
+standard streams (`stdin`, `stdout`, and `stderr`) should not be redirected but should be connected to the controlling TTY of the current session.
+Also, please avoid calling `source /path/to/ble.sh` in shell functions.
 The detailed conditions that we need the above *more reliable setup* are explained in [an answer in Discussion #254](https://github.com/akinomyoga/ble.sh/discussions/254#discussioncomment-4284757).

 ## 1.4 User settings `~/.blerc`